-This urban fantasy was published by Ace Books on August 27, 2013 and has 294 pages.
+This urban fantasy that was published by Ace Books on August 27, 2013 and has 294 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Fated, Cursed, Taken, Hidden, Veiled, Burned, Bound
+Other books by this author which I have reviewed include Fated, Cursed, Taken, Hidden, Veiled, Burned, Bound

 Fourth in the Alex Verus urban fantasy series set in a contemporary London and revolving around a mage who wants nothing to do with the Black or the Light.